 NATURAL HERBAL MEDICINE

 A recent study (1) treating 173 cases of women with various conditions including PCOS, Endometriosis, Uterine Fibroids etc. found that with a combination of Acupuncture and mainly herbal treatments, all of the women were able to successfully conceive.
-Showing the effectiveness of Chinese Medicine in treating the same disease of different causes ( infertility ), by applying the same treatment plan and achieving a positive result.
+Showing the effectiveness of Chinese fertility herbs in treating the same disease of different causes ( infertility ), by applying the same treatment plan and achieving a positive result.

 Our clinics offer a range of 100% natural food supplements based on the principles of Chinese Medicine.
+Learn the list of Chinese herbs for fertility by booking a consultation now!

 Cupping or fire cupping is a form of traditional Chinese medicine found in cultures across the globe.
 This treatment involves placing cups containing reduced air pressure or suction onto the skin as a way of applying acupressure.